Cockatiel Breeding Guide

 Cinnamon

-Warm brownish-grey replacing the normal grey coloring.
-A subtle but beautiful mutation.
+Warm brownish-grey coloring replacing the standard grey.
+A subtle but beautiful mutation that softens the overall appearance of the bird.

 Sex-linked recessive